vscandeira/dio_lab_android_app_eletric_car/README.md

 # Eletric Car - Educational Purposes only
 App developed during DIO's (Digital Innovation One) Android training

+## TO-DO
++ Follow the training path
++ Add multi-language support and put strings on strings.xml file
+    - What about strings that needs to be kept secret?
+Google it

 ## Stage History
 + **Initial Stage (01/23/2025)**